North American Native Plant Society: History

 NANPS was founded in 1985 by a small group of conservationists as the Canadian Wildflower Society.
-(The name was later changed to the North American Native Plant Society to reflect a wider range of activities and broader membership.)
+The name was later changed to the North American Native Plant Society to reflect a wider range of activities and broader membership.
 In 1985, the Society began publishing their well-received native plant magazine, Wildflower, under the editorship of James L. Hodgins.

 In 1985 it also established a gardening Code of Ethics for its members.
 In 1986, it sponsored its first public annual native plant sale and filed a letters patent.
 In 1988, it sponsored its first native plant propagation workshop, and established wildflower gardens tour in Guelph and Waterloo, Ontario, Canada.

 By 1993, it purchased a 50-acre Carolinian woodlot known as Shining Tree Woods near Cultus, Ontario, to conserve the nationally rare native cucumber tree, Magnolia acuminata.
-In 1994, the Canadian Wildflowe Society co-published (with the Federation of Ontario Naturalists) the first booklet on the native plants of Carolinian Canada with conservation and horticultural advice.
+In 1994, the Canadian Wildflower Society co-published (with the Federation of Ontario Naturalists) the first booklet on the native plants of Carolinian Canada with conservation and horticultural advice.